 Many projects are monitored and managed from a distance.
-Project managers, investors and executives normally visit the jobsite periodically.
-Aerial modeling and mapping offers time-lapsed imaging of your jobsite on a scheduled basis.
+Project managers, investors, and executives normally visit the jobsite periodically.
+Aerial modeling and mapping offer time-lapsed imaging of your jobsite on a scheduled basis.
 Whether being used for draw requests, progress reporting, or as-built documentation, aerial mapping is the solution.
 Each visit to a site exported as a 3D model gives distant stakeholders a real view of the progress onsite.
 Export any of these models to a Point‐Cloud file and you can measure to ½ cm accuracy.
-Imagine a map of the post tension cables in the base of a large building that can be measured to ½ cm anytime in the future.
+Imagine a map of the post-tension cables in the base of a large building that can be measured to ½ cm anytime in the future.